Currently there are over 200 different COVID-19 vaccines under development around the world.

-This website has been created to provide accurate and up-to-date information about Sputnik V and to combat the misinformation campaign launched against it in the international media.
+This website has been created to provide accurate and up-to-date information about Sputnik V.

 Russian Health Ministry registration certificate